Ataisi/QAProject-ExpenseTracker/README.md

 # Risks Assesment
-The foolowing were identified as potential risk factors and  mitigation put in place to minimize risk.
+The following were identified as potential risk factors and  mitigation put in place to minimize risk.
 ![](https://user-images.githubusercontent.com/82120833/195163988-9b4fc702-d4c1-4318-827f-8046905fb77a.png)